 Dr. Jerry has published several peer-reviewed articles related to psychiatry and addictions and has received multiple awards related to his work in the field of addictions including the 2016 U.S. Attorney General’s Award for Outstanding Contributions to Community Partnerships for Public Safety.

-Jodi Strange, Wellness Coach
+Jodi Strange, Wellness Coachs

 Jodi Strange is a certified life coach with 20 years of experience.
 Trained and certified through the Coach Training Alliance, she is continuously looking for opportunities to further her education whether experiential or further certification in the field of neuroscience.

 Ms. Strange spent more than eight years battling a stress-induced auto-immune disease, so Jodi not only has professional expertise and knowledge to coach those with burn out and stress, she has experiential and first-hand knowledge of the consequences of stress and how to manage the very thing that is pervasive in the health care community.